Today in AgBioView: August 12, 2002:

 trade.
 The U.N. agency will deliver the 17,500 metric tons of corn from

-it wants with it.
-In return, the government will give the World Food
+wants with it.
+In return, the government will give the World Food Program

-Program an equal amount of corn kernels currently stored in that
+an equal amount of corn kernels currently stored in that country.

-for distribution to the poorest and hungriest people in Zimbabwe --
+distribution to the poorest and hungriest people in Zimbabwe -- people who

-people who aid officials believe might otherwise never have seen the
+aid officials believe might otherwise never have seen the food that was

-possess the 17,500 metric tons it is now agreeing to trade to the World
+the 17,500 metric tons it is now agreeing to trade to the World Food

-Food Program, or what it had intended to do with that food as the
+Program, or what it had intended to do with that food as the country

-country slipped into its worst food crisis in decades.
-Diplomatic
+slipped into its worst food crisis in decades.
+Diplomatic sources in

-sources in southern Africa said they were not aware that Zimbabwe had
+southern Africa said they were not aware that Zimbabwe had any such

-get access," said Per Pinstrup-Andersen, director general of the
+access," said Per Pinstrup-Andersen, director general of the International

 From: "Shunnosuke Abe"